 #23.
 The Guardian: Bubble Maps with Cartogram and Choropleth Maps

 The Guardian, using AP‘s election data products too, provides similar choropleth and cartogram maps.
-However, the choropleth map also shows flipped states, as well as displays choropleth maps of county divisions on click instead of bubble maps, which makes it look closer to CNN‘s.
+However, the choropleth map also shows flipped states, as well as displays choropleth maps of county divisions on click instead of bubble maps, making it look closer to CNN‘s.
 The cartogram comprises hexagons instead of squares, resembling NBC News’s.

 What makes The Guardian’s dashboard stand out from all the previous ones is a bubble map featured prominently alongside the choropleth and cartogram.
 It represents popular vote margins across counties nationwide through bubbles sized by the winning vote margin and colored by the winner’s party color.